ErpNetDocs/tech/modules/logistics/wms/zone-based-routing.md

 Since zones are hierarchical, for any given zone there might be multiple rules, coming from different levels of the hierarchy.
 All rules in the hierarchy are combined when creating the routing.
 Combining the rules is performed separately for each STEP NO within each zone.
-To determine the "winning" rule for each step, the RULE PRIORITY is used within all rules, which satisfy the RULE CONDITIONs.
+To determine the "winning" rule for each step, the RULE PRIORITY is used within all rules, which satisfy the RULE CONDITIONS.

 ## Start and finish of the process